-While South African wildlife is mostly known for the Big Five, we mustn’t forget just how impressive our marine world is, too!
-Every year from around July until December, Cape Town locals and tourists alike are treated to an array of exciting sightings that will not soon be forgotten.
+While South African wildlife is mostly known for the Big Five, we mustn’t forget just how impressive our marine world is too!
+Every year from around July until December, Cape Town locals and tourists alike are treated to an array of exciting sightings in the Whale Watching season that will not soon be forgotten.

 Here is what you need to know before you head out on your next unforgettable whale watching trip:

 - Which whales will you see?

 Keep your eye out for Southern right whales, known for their slow speeds making them quite easy to spot!
 You should also be able to spot Humpback whales as well as Bryde’s whales.

 - Where are the best spots to watch for whales?